-The pixel eraser now has 5 size options, which means the tilt gesture no longer works.
+The pixel eraser now has five size options, which means the tilt gesture no longer works.
 Which one do you prefer?
-The tilt gesture that automatically changed the size of your eraser or a fixed size?
+The tilt gesture that automatically changed the size of your eraser, or a fixed size?
 You can also straighten your handwriting in Apple Notes.
-It helps when writing on plain paper.
-Though you can use lined paper and change it.
+It helps when writing on plain paper, though you can use lined paper and change it.
 It might be helpful in some situations, right?

 Find & replace

 This is probably a bug, but searching seems to work better for body text than it does with text boxes.
-For your search enquiry, you can choose to match the case or complete phases for more accurate results.
+For your search, you can choose to match the case or complete phases for more accurate results.
 We love it.

 In iPadOS 16, Apple has combined the export and collaboration features.
 We wouldn’t have a problem with that if they hadn’t made collaboration the default sharing option.
 These two features have been separate and distinct all these years.
-They serve different purposes and therefore should be different icons.
-Let’s hope Apple Notes can add an icon, on the new toolbar, for collaboration.
-Switching between these two each time you need to export some notes can be very annoying.
-Especially if you do it frequently.
+They serve different purposes and therefore should have different icons.
+Let’s hope Apple Notes adds a collaboration icon to the new toolbar.
+Switching between these two each time you need to export some notes can be very annoying, especially if you do it frequently.

 Looking on the bright side, collaboration is now simpler.
-You can copy a link to paste it to other apps.
-For those that wanted to link Apple Notes and Apple Reminders, you can do that now.
+You can copy a link and paste it in other apps.
+For those who wanted to link Apple Notes and Apple Reminders, you can do that now.
 The app shows it’s possible to export links to other apps, but we’ve only been successful doing that with Mail.
 With the rest of the apps, Reminders included, you’re prompted to add a contact you wish to invite.
 Let’s hope that’s just a bug.

 Actual smart folders

 When Apple introduced smart folders to Apple Notes last year, they were literally just throwing the word ‘smart’ all over the place.
-However, with this update, smart folders now have enough filter options to qualify them as smart folders.
-We didn’t have smart folders in Apple Notes, until now.
+But with this update, smart folders now have enough filtering options to be called “smart.”
+We didn’t have smart folders in Apple Notes until now.

 Still on folders, Apple Notes now organises your notes according to the date you last modified them.
 It will help us find notes faster, especially those we’ve recently been working on.